Robust Odometry using Sensor Consensus Analysis: Results

 Fig.~\ref{f:results} shows the behaviour of the filter with the various measurement pre-processing approaches during an example with two wheel slip events.
 In the first slip event, both wheels experience different amounts of slip, while in the second they experience almost exactly the same amount of slip.
 Without any pre-processing (Fig.~\ref{sf:results_no}), the odometry is significantly affected by the wheel slip.
 Using a low Mahalanobis threshold to remove outliers (Fig.~\ref{sf:results_mah}) yields a performance increase over no pre-processing, but the resultant odometry is still affected by the wheel slip.
 With a probability threshold of 0.5 (Fig.~\ref{sf:results05}), SCA almost entirely removes the effects of the first wheel slip, but is ineffective for the second wheel slip.
-Increasing the probability threshold to 0.9 (Fig.~\ref{sf:results09}) yields good performance in both cases.
+Increasing the threshold to 0.9 (Fig.~\ref{sf:results09}) yields good performance in both cases.
 The second wheel slip event in this case highlights a desirable property of SCA---in this case, there are two distinct groups of measurements, and, without additional information, it is impossible to know which group of measurements is correctly measuring the true velocity of the train.
-As a result, SCA increases the uncertainty of all measurements resulting in a corresponding increase in the uncertainty of the odometry.
-It is important to note that the uncertainty of the odometry outside of periods with wheel slip is mostly unaffected by SCA.
+As a result, SCA increases the uncertainty of all measurements during the slip event, resulting in a corresponding increase in the uncertainty of the odometry, without significantly affecting the uncertainty outside of the wheel slip event.
+The robustness of the proposed approach was evaluated over 45 minutes of travel using the GPS velocity as the reference velocity, with periods of poor satellite coverage excluded.
+The percentage of time that the GPS velocity was within the 1--$\sigma$ and 3--$\sigma$ bounds of the odometry for various combinations of calibration and measurement pre-processing is shown in Table \ref{tab:results}.
+While the increase in performance of SCA over the Mahalanobis distance at the 3--$\sigma$ level is only 0.15\%, such increases are critical for satisfying the stringent Safety Integrity Level (SIL) requirements of high-speed trains.

 One of the situations that the odometry system must commonly handle is the loss of the Doppler radars due to snow and ice, and hence relying only on the wheel encoders to calculate the velocity of the train.
 Results from such a scenario when wheel slip occurs are presented in Fig.~\ref{f:only_opg}.
 As can be seen, using the Mahalanobis distance to discard outliers in this case results in the EKF closely following one of the diverging sensors at the expense of the other.
 In comparison, the EKF using SCA has increased uncertainty during times when the two sensors diverge, reflecting the uncertainty over which sensor can be trusted.